-Meghan Daum is the author of five books and writes a biweekly column about culture and politics for Medium.
-Her most recent book is The Unspeakable: And Other Subjects of Discussion, which won the 2015 PEN Center USA Award for creative nonfiction.
-Her other books include the essay collection My Misspent Youth, and she edited the New York Times bestseller Selfish, Shallow, and Self-Absorbed: Sixteen Writers on the Decision Not to Have Kids.
+Meghan Daum is the author of six books including The Problem with Everything and The Unspeakable: And Other Subjects of Discussion, which won the 2015 PEN Center USA Literary Award for creative nonfiction.
+Her other books include the essay collection My Misspent Youth, and the New York Times bestseller Selfish, Shallow, and Self-Absorbed: Sixteen Writers on the Decision Not to Have Kids, which she edited.
 From 2005 to 2016, Daum was an opinion columnist for the Los Angeles Times.
 She has contributed to numerous magazines, including The New Yorker, The Atlantic, The New York Times Magazine, and Vogue.
 A recipient of a 2015 Guggenheim Fellowship and a 2016 National Endowment for the Arts Fellowship, she is on the adjunct faculty in the MFA Writing Program at Columbia University School of the Arts.
+She is also the creator and host of the weekly interview podcast, The Unspeakable.

 One of The New York Post's Best Books of 2019